Moses-Alero/Orchestra/README.md

 ## STEPS

 ### 1. Research and Plan
-Understand Containerization: Familiarize yourself with Docker and containerization principles.
-Explore Container Orchestration: Study how orchestration systems like Kubernetes or Docker Swarm work.
+*Understand Containerization*: Familiarize yourself with Docker and containerization principles.
+*Explore Container Orchestration*: Study how orchestration systems like Kubernetes or Docker Swarm work.

 ### 2. Setup Environment
 Install Docker: Set up Docker on your local machine or a server.